4-35

 2. Plans, renderings, and overall location – one hundred fifty (150) points.

 The city council finds that the further a cannabis retailer is located away from youth centers, the better a cannabis retailer will carry out the purpose and intent of this section (in particular the use of land to protect the city’s neighborhoods, residents, and businesses from negative impacts) and that the sensitive use buffer for youth centers contained in subsection 4-35.6 is a minimum rather than an ideal distance to carry out the purpose and intent of this section.
-Accordingly, seventy-five (75) of the one hundred fifty (150) points awardable under this subsection 4-35.7d2 shall only be awarded, as a ministerial duty, if an applicant’s proposed cannabis retailer is located on property located more than one thousand five hundred feet (1,500') from any youth centers identified and measured pursuant to subsection 4-35.6 and section 14 of the Ordinance.
+Accordingly, seventy-five (75) of the one hundred fifty (150) points awardable under this subsection 4-35.7d2 shall only be awarded, as a ministerial duty, if an applicant’s proposed cannabis retailer is located on property located more than one thousand five hundred feet (1,500') from any youth centers identified and measured pursuant to subsection 4-35.6 and Exhibit A of this section.

 The remaining seventy-five (75) of the one hundred fifty (150) points awardable under this subsection 4-35.7d2 shall be awarded, as a ministerial duty, pursuant to the following objective criteria: